Mercedes D.III: External differences between models

 Confusingly, the "ü" was not an official part of the name.
 This leads to a number of problems in various references, which often confuse the IIIa with the IIIaü, listing the former as a 180 hp engine.
 There are two D.IV engines — from the IdFlieg aircraft powerplant class designations based on power output — one the straight-eight based on the 140 mm bore D.III pistons; and the later, six-cylinder Mercedes D.IVa with 160 mm bore cylinders, which was essentially unrelated.

-The D.III line of engines would find themselves eclipsed in performance by the BMW IIIa of 185 hp and then 200 hp(British rated it at 230 hp) in 1918, however, the small number of BMW's produced ensured that the Mercedes D.III series would be the primary German fighter engine up to the last month or two of the war and it would still be seen in very large numbers even at the end.
+The D.III line of engines would find themselves eclipsed in performance by the BMW IIIa of 185 PS and then 200 PS (British rated it at 230 hp) in 1918, however, the small number of BMW's produced ensured that the Mercedes D.III series would be the primary German fighter engine up to the last month or two of the war and it would still be seen in very large numbers even at the end.
 At the end of the war the D.IIIaü would still be the numerically predominant German fighter engine.
 As a result, the Fokker D.VII's (those not equipped with BMW IIIa's) and the Pfalz D.XII's would be engine-limited in performance (as opposed to "airframe-limited") and yet would still be formidable adversaries to their Allied counterparts.
 The D.IIIaü was considered the optimum engine for the Roland D.VI, Pfalz D.IIIa, and Albatros D.Va fighters, whose airframes were of an earlier, "all-wood" generation in design.